 By Barani Krishnan

-The latest trouble to gold came in the form of the Fed’s preferred inflation indicator — the , or PCE, Index — which grew 5.4% in the year to January, beating forecasts for the month as well as its previous growth in December.
+The Fed’s preferred inflation indicator — the , or PCE, Index — grew 5.4% in the year to January, beating forecasts for the month as well as its previous growth in December, the Commerce Department reported on Friday.

 The hit a seven-week high against a basket of major currencies while the yields on the U.S. note hit their highest since 2007 amid a near reach of the 4% level for the benchmark note.